SeyZ/jsonapi-serializer/README.md

         - *topLevelLinks*: An object that describes the top-level links.
 Values can be *string* or a *function* (see examples below)
         - *dataLinks*: An object that describes the links inside data.
 Values can be *string* or a *function* (see examples below)
         - *relationshipLinks*: An object that describes the links inside relationships.
 Values can be *string* or a *function* (see examples below)
+        - *relationshipMeta*: An object that describes the meta inside relationships.
+Values can be *string* or a *function* (see examples below)
         - *ignoreRelationshipData*: Do not include the `data` key inside the relationship.
 Default: false.
         - *keyForAttribute*: A function or string to customize attributes.
 Functions are passed the attribute as a single argument and expect a string to be returned.
 Strings are aliases for inbuilt functions for common case conversions.
 Options include:
           - dash-case (default)